alexgunkel/logbook/README.md

     LogBook-Logger-Name: MyLoggerInstance
     LogBook-Request-URI: https://my.lovely.app

 These informations are not required but highly recommended.
-You should use them to make your logs more helpfull
+You should use them to make your logs more helpful.

 ### Existing packages